 Different types of training may work better than others for your dog.
-Treat training is the most common, but clicker training offers an consistent audio cue that your dog will associate with a reward.
+Treat training is the most common, but clicker training offers a consistent audio cue that your dog will associate with a reward.
 This helps him identify when he's correctly responded to your verbal commands.

 6. Be Concise

-Dogs can learn a variety of words and phrases, but when you first start your training, their capacity of the English language is very basic.
+Dogs can learn a variety of words and phrases, but when you first start your training, their capacity for the English language is very basic.
 When teaching beginner commands and behaviours, it's best to stick to easy one-word verbal commands.

 Words like sit, stay, down, and paw are some of the most common commands for puppies that are starting basic training.
 Using full sentences, or multi-step commands will just confuse your puppy, and he may not be able to associate the words with the action.

 When you ask a basic command of your dog, give him a few seconds to react.
 Sometimes they just need a minute to put the pieces together.
 Whether your dog is being stubborn or is just trying to figure out what you are asking, a brief pause after verbal commands will do wonders for training.

 Rapidly repeating the command over and over might just confuse him more.
 Instead of- “sit, Sit, SIT, SIT!! - and getting more and more frustrated in your tone, say it once and count to five in your head.
 If he hasn’t responded, try again with a visual aid like a hand motion.

 Training is easier when you have the right training aids.
 Regardless of your training style, having the right tools will help you connect with your pup better and help to keep him engaged.
 It can be as simple as a treat pouch to keep rewards nearby and easy to grab, or a comfortable and well-fitted harness, like the Ruffwear Front Range Harness.

 Training requires some preparation, but when you have the right gear, you can find a variety of opportunities to incorporate training into your everyday activities.